kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/05 - Fire as a prehistoric storytelling tool/05 - Fire as a prehistoric storytelling tool.md

 **Why?**

-Why would you want to revive a form of art that pollutes the environment, is dangerous,
+Why would you want to revive a form of art that pollutes the environment, is dangerous, and is hard to make sense of in the first place?